 General Continuing Education

-The School of Continuing Education and Summer Sessions provides year-round learning opportunities for enrolled college students; high school students; Cornell faculty and staff members; executives and other professionals; Cornell alumni, parents, and friends; and local residents.
-The school draws on all of Cornell's academic units and vast educational resources, and on visiting scholars and leaders in industry, government, and other professions.
+Year-round learning opportunities for pretty much anyone: enrolled college students; high school students; Cornell faculty and staff members; executives and other professionals; Cornell alumni, parents, and friends; local residents.
+We draw from all of Cornell's academic units and vast educational resources—including visiting scholars and leaders in industry, government, and other professions.
 Admission and enrollment are independent of undergraduate and graduate admissions procedures.

-The Cornell Cooperative Extension (CCE) educational system is an outgrowth of Cornell's land grant mission.
-CCE has educators in each of New York State's 62 counties (which include all 5 New York City boroughs), and makes experience and research knowledge widely available through publications, workshops, partnerships, and regional teams and programs that enable people to improve their lives and communities.
-Its program areas include community development, the environment, agriculture, family and youth, 4-H youth development, nutrition and health, financial management, and gardening.
+An outgrowth of Cornell's land-grant mission, CCE has educators in each of New York State's 62 counties (including all five New York City boroughs).
+We work with communities to make experiences and education accessible through a wide variety of means.
+Our program areas include community development, the environment, agriculture, family and youth, 4-H youth development, nutrition and health, financial management, and gardening.

 Executive Education and Professional Development

-The Johnson School offers an array of open-enrollment, results-oriented executive education programs geared to the needs of busy professionals.
+Johnson offers a range of open-enrollment, results-oriented executive education programs geared to the needs of busy professionals.

-The School of Industrial and Labor Relations offers an extensive array of executive education and professional development programs on U.S. and international aspects of management, executive training, labor, workplace and employment, and professional development and enrichment.
+Our array of executive education and professional development programs explores both U.S. and international aspects of management.
+These include executive training, labor, workplace and employment, and professional development and enrichment.

-In addition to offering a wide range of executive education and professional development programs and courses in conjunction with numerous Cornell academic units, the School of Continuing Education and Summer Sessions also will work with any corporation or other agency anywhere in the world to custom design continuing education programs to meet their needs.
+In addition to our executive education and professional development programs, we also work with corporations and organizations throughout the world to design continuing education programs to meet their needs.

-Cornell Teambuilding is a division of Cornell Outdoor Education, the country's largest and most comprehensive collegiate outdoor education program.
-Cornell Teambuilding is a nationally recognized leader in the field of experience-based team building and leadership development, and offers hands-on training programs at its facilities in Ithaca and at other locations around the country.
+COE is the country's largest and most comprehensive collegiate outdoor education program.
+As a division of COE, Cornell Teambuilding is a nationally recognized leader in the field of experience-based team building and leadership development.
+We offer hands-on training programs at our facilities in Ithaca and other locations around the country.

 Continuing Legal Education